Our resident mountaineer and would-be seven summiteer crunches the numbers on how much it will cost to climb the seven summits

 I arrived at the above figure by looking at five established international mountain guiding companies based in the USA, UK and New Zealand.
-I compiled their prices for climbing all the seven summits (using the same routes where possible) and calculated the average: $162,139.
+I compiled their prices for climbing all seven summits (using the same routes where possible) and calculated the average: $174,219.

-There are then the costs of airfares and equipment to factor in.
-Flights, of course, depend on where individuals are based but it’s fair to assume that seven return international flights – often during peak season – will cost between $7,000-$12,000.
+There are then the costs of airfares, insurance and equipment to factor in.
+Flights, of course, depend on where individuals are based but it’s fair to assume that seven return international flights – often during peak season – will cost between $9,000-$15,000.

 In terms of equipment, much of it is specialist and therefore expensive.
-I’ve drawn on the trusted expertise of Alan Arnette, combed the equipment lists of guiding companies and settled on a baseline figure of $10,000.
+I’ve drawn on the trusted expertise of Alan Arnette who regularly crunches the numbers on the cost of climbing Everest, combed the equipment lists of guiding companies and settled on a baseline figure of $12,000.
 This is an absolute minimum amount, so could – and probably will – be considerably more.

 Only individuals can decide what training they will require.
-I’ve already completed winter mountaineering courses and intend to take further alpine skills and rock climbing courses before I attempt Denali and Puncak Jaya.
+I’ve already completed rock climbing and winter mountaineering courses and intend to take further advanced alpine, rock climbing and crevasse rescue courses before I attempt Denali and Puncak Jaya.
 I’ll worry about further training on eight-thousanders once I win the lottery.

 So far I’ve climbed the ‘cheap’ and ‘easy’ seven summits so to speak: Kilimanjaro in 2010, Elbrus in 2017 and Aconcagua in 2020.
 They were relatively straightforward to access and did not require advanced mountaineering skills or specialist training, which also helped keep costs comparatively low.